paylike/flutter-payment-forms/README.md

 ## Library navigator

 This library was created to provide the simpliest way of integrating Paylike into your application.
-It provides a simple way to create a payment form and a simple way to handle the payment result.
+It provides widgets to create a payment form and an easy way to handle the payment result.

 If you are looking for our low level library supporting executing payments through our API, you are looking for our [Engine](https://github.com/paylike/flutter-engine) which is responsible for making the API integration including the webview required to execute TDS challenges